 - Roast the garlic for 45-50 minutes.

-- Blend beets, coconut cream, lemon juice, cardamom, and salt together in a food processor until smooth.
+- Add beets, coconut cream, lemon juice, cardamom, and salt to the bowl of the food processor and blend until until smooth.

 - Heat butter or ghee and avocado oil in a large sauté pan over medium/high heat.
 If using butter, skim off the milk solids as the butter heats up.
 This will help to mitigate any smoking that may occur.